Before the poetic versions of the "John Maynard" story

 three newspaper versions of "The Helmsman of Lake Erie."

-NEW!
-The Two Basic Textual Variations
+The Two Basic Textual

-Poughkeepsie Journal & Eagle, the Maine Cultivator &
+the Poughkeepsie Journal & Eagle, the Maine Cultivator &

 Gazette, and the Mohawk Courier, an essay by Norman